Showing posts with label mmm Quilts. Show all posts

 The first quilt I made, not surprisingly, was with Halloween prints.
 I already had made two Halloween quilts in October and would have made more if I didn’t need to make Christmas quilts.
 When I was putting away the Halloween fabrics, I found two Ruby Star Society Halloween prints which I wished I had used and remember them and thought they would work well with the Arabesque pattern.

 I enjoyed making the Happy FWG quilt so much that I made another one using mostly Basic Grey Christmas prints.
 I named this one Wild Winter and is more seasonal than just Christmas and could hang on the wall until the Valentine quilts are hung.
-It’s already has a place in the Family Room wall.
+It already has a place on the Family Room wall.

 As mentioned before in the Post, my secret sewing project is finished but the quilt won’t be revealed until next year.
 It definitely is one of my Top Three Challenges for 2025.